 Skills taught include recognition and treatment of infants and children at risk for cardiopulmonary arrest; the systematic approach to pediatric assessment, effective respiratory management; defibrillation and synchronized cardioversion; intraosseous access and fluid bolus administration; and effective resuscitation team dynamics.

-$225; no charge for Saint Francis employees
+$225 (no charge for Saint Francis colleagues)

 To register, call Training and Development at 573-331-5107.